Flood Insurance Rate Maps (FIRM)

 City and Village floodplain management information contained on this website is for general information purposes only.
 The information presented on this website is provided by each individual city or village.
 The regulations and permit documents are prepared, implemented, and enforced by the city or village.
 Every effort is made to keep the information posted as up-to-date as possible however, it is not guaranteed.
 Please verify all information with the respective city or village.
 For more information please contact the city or village floodplain administrator.

 For communities that have Licking County Planning Commission listed as a contact, the Licking County Planning Commission has entered into an agreement with that community to administer their floodplain management program.
 The LCPC staff acts as the staff for the community and answers floodplain inquiry questions, reviews permits, issues permits, and investigates violations on behalf of the Village.
-The Village is responsible for the review, maintenance and adoption of regulations, and the enforcement of thereof.
+The Village is responsible for the review, maintenance

 -Flood Damage Prevention Regulations